Share

 If you’re not reviewing what you’re doing, you’re basically just guessing.
 Is that a good strategy you think?
 Mmmm… I don’t think so.

-And especially if you’ve got a teammate who’s fast, even better.
+If you’ve got a teammate who’s fast, even better.
 You can learn from him and steal all his secrets. 😉

 Compare your data against his.